maigiahy23-dotcom/java_game_cbl/README.md

 ## Game idea
 A tilebased game, where enemies use pathfinding to get to the player, the player can move around in a maze like grid of tiles.
 Each game has a randomly generated grid.
 Player has a weapon to shoot, he can only walk in the grid and shoot in 4 directions(The direction player is moving).

+## Advanced topic choices
+### Networking (current choice)
+Create 2 players that can join the same grid world and can see each other
+### Build tools (current choice)
+Learn more about build tools, different types, how they work and other things.
+### Git managment
+How git works, explain most important things to make it work
+### Enemy agents
+Explore how enemy agents work
+### Enemy pathfinding
+Explore how enemy pathfinding works

 ## Todo
+- [ ] Setup
  - [ ] Setup window
+ - [ ] Add join/create lobby button
+ - [ ] Add lobby screen and display all players
+ - [ ] Make create lobby work
-- [ ] Draw a grid
+ - [ ] Make join lobby work
-- [ ] Make grid resize when window resizes
+ - [ ] Make the start game work

+- [ ] Game basic
-- [ ] Add obstacles
+ - [ ] Basic object rendering
-- [ ] Add player with movement
+ - [ ] Camera
-- [ ] Add multiplayer
+ - [ ] Both players are rendered on screen
-- [ ] Add enemy
+ - [ ] Both players input work and they can see each other move around
-- [ ] Make enemy killable
+ - [ ] Players can shoot bullets and both players see the bullets

+- [ ] Enemies(Enemies is an abstract class that can be extended, for example add stronger units, ranged units etc.)
-- [ ] Make player killable
+ - [ ] Enemies randomly spawn around for all clients
-- [ ] Enemy pathfinding
+ - [ ] Enemies can take damage
-- [ ] Maze generation
+ - [ ] Enemies can die
-- [ ] Camera movement
+ - [ ] Enemies move towards players
-- [ ] Score counter
+ - [ ] Enemies can attack player

-- [ ] Main menu
+- [ ] Game loop
-- [ ] Pause menu
+ - [ ] Score
  - [ ] End screen

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+ - [ ] "pause" menu

+- [ ] Enviorment
+ - [ ] Grid based enviorment